fmaaf/algriculture-small-vlm/README.md

 # algriculture-small-vlm
-a small vlm for agriculture domain
+a small vlm for agriculture dataset